J-K: LeT terrorist Salim Parray killed in Srinagar encounter | Headlines

 J-K: LeT terrorist Salim Parray killed in Srinagar encounter

-Jammu and Kashmir police on Monday neutralized dreaded terrorist of proscribed terror outfit Lashkar-e-Taiba (LeT) Salim Parrey along with one foreign terrorist.
+Jammu and Kashmir police on Monday neutralized Salim Parrey, a dreaded terrorist of proscribed terror outfit Lashkar-e-Taiba (LeT).

 - Country: